-Dromajo co-simulation is setup to work when two config fragments are added to a BOOM config.
-First, a chipyard.config.WithTraceIO config fragment must be added so that BOOM's traceport is enabled.
-Second, a chipyard.iobinders.WithSimDromajoBridge config fragment must be added to connect the Dromajo co-simulator to the traceport.
-Once both config fragments are added Dromajo should be enabled.
+Dromajo co-simulation is setup to work when three config fragments are added to a BOOM config.

+- A chipyard.config.WithTraceIO config fragment must be added so that BOOM's traceport is enabled. - A chipyard.iobinders.WithTraceIOPunchthrough config fragment must be added to add the TraceIO to the ChipTop - A chipyard.harness.WithSimDromajoBridge config fragment must be added to instantiate a Dromajo cosimulator in the TestHarness and connect it to the ChipTop's TraceIO

+Once all config fragments are added Dromajo should be enabled.